ajahne/blog/_drafts/2018-3-14-const-let-var-best-practices.md

 True immutability can be obtained through using `const` with primitive types.

-Change `const` to `let` once you see the value contained by the variable needs to change
+**Change `const` to `let` once you see the value contained by the variable needs to change**

 Why?
 This will help you clearly denote which variables should change and which should not.
 Following this principal helps improve code readability as other developers will have a clearer sense of what variables change throughout program execution and which do not.

-By following these practices we can easily single to ourselves and others reading our code what variables should change and which should not.
-{% highlight js %}
-const WAIT_TIME = 5;
-const widget = new Widget();
-let count = 0;
-{% endhighlight %}

 ## Use `let` only if you need to reassign a variable
-So when should we use `let`?
-Only, use `let` when the value of the identifier needs to change.

 Some examples:
 - `for` loops (e.g. i, j, etc.)
-- Counters (e.g. for keeping track of current number of DOM children)
+- Counters (e.g. for keeping track of the current number of DOM children)
 - Mathematical formulas
 - Form data (i.e. text input value while user is typing)
-- Toggle a boolean flah
+- Toggling a boolean flag

-better for loops with `let`
+Let's create better for loops with `let`
 {% highlight js %}
 const messages = ['Hello World', 'Wakanda Forever', 'Good morning'];
 for (let i = 0; i < messages.length; i++ {